TMaksutov/ai-predictions/README.md

 ## What you’ll see

-- A table with per‑dataset MAPE (computed on demand)
+- A table with per‑dataset RMSE (computed on demand)
 - Pick a dataset and a Matplotlib plot of actuals and forecast for the test window

 ## Dependencies